 My room at my dad’s house was minimalist and I loved it.
 I had a futon on the floor, this marble-top coffee table, a dresser, a desk and that was it.
 Much of the room was empty (unless you count it as a basketball court for my foam hoop).

 My mom had a more complex relationship with stuff.
 Our house was big.
 It was a 5 bedroom, 2 bath 1920s house with a 2 car garage and a 2-bedroom apartment on top of it.
+The space was airy but cluttered with furnishings and a lifetime of stuff.
 For most of my youth, every room was somehow filled with things.
 The garage was bursting at the seems and we very rarely threw things out.

 It didn’t help that my grandma also had a similar relationship with stuff.
 When she passed away (when I was in college), my mom inherited another lifetime of things on top of an otherwise full house.
 Just as my moms passing was the trigger for my minimalist tendencies, her mom passing triggered her to downsize.
 In the years that followed, many rooms were cleared out the house started feeling airier every time I went home.